Back to newsMarch 16, 2026· min read

 The Neuchâtel-based e-bike subscription startup wins the audience award at the 3rd edition of the competition in Neuchâtel.

-Neuchâtel, 16 March 2026 — Torks won the first Prix Viteos at the final of the Décarbone ta boîte competition on 13 March 2026 in Neuchâtel.
+Neuchâtel, 16 March 2026 — Torks won the Prix Viteos at the final of the Décarbone ta boîte competition on 13 March 2026 in Neuchâtel.
 This audience award, a new addition to the 3rd edition, is funded by Viteos, the competition's sustainability partner.
 The Junior Chamber International (JCI) of Neuchâtel organises this competition to reward the most effective and replicable CO₂ emission reduction projects.

 Torks offers an all-inclusive e-bike subscription at CHF 79 per month: bike, theft insurance, home maintenance.